*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 But also, if you’ve worked with pineapple in baking before, you know that it often helps produce a moist result and add flavor.
 Carrot cake or hummingbird cake are perfect examples!
 So the pineapple in this banana bread gives us the texture we want, plus a fun hint of pineapple flavor!

-And finally, this pineapple banana bread uses an ingredient that I LOVE: sour cream!
+And finally, we’re using an ingredient that I LOVE: sour cream!
 You’ll note that I use sour cream a lot in my baking: my Chocolate Sour Cream Pound Cake or my Lemon Poppyseed Scones are examples of that.
 I find that it adds to that moist texture that we want, plus it reacts with the baking soda in this banana bread to give it a bit more rise.

 - browned butter – check out this blog post for details on how to brown butter with images and step-by-step instructions!
 Once your butter is browned, let it cool a bit to room temperature.